Skye-XD/desktop-icons-ng/widgets/Widget_API.md

 ## HtmlWidgetHostWithBackend JSON protocol

-Some widgets declare a backend subprocess via `backendSpec`.
-When present, `HtmlWidgetHostWithBackend` launches that subprocess and exchanges newline-delimited JSON objects over stdin/stdout.
+Some widgets declare a backend helper via `backendSpec`.
+When present, `HtmlWidgetHostWithBackend` launches that helper in its own systemd scope and exchanges newline-delimited JSON objects over stdin/stdout.

 ### Host → backend messages

 - **hello**
-  Sent once after the process starts.
+  Sent once after the helper starts.
 Shape:
   `{ type: "hello", instanceId, widgetId, mode: "widget", config }`
   Receipt of `hello` is a backend’s signal that it can begin doing work.
-The host sends `hello` immediately after wiring the subprocess—even before any real `request` is dispatched—so widget authors can force eager startup by issuing a no-op `backendRequest` during widget load to trigger process creation.
+The host sends `hello` immediately after wiring the helper—even before any real `request` is dispatched—so widget authors can force eager startup by issuing a no-op `backendRequest` during widget load to trigger helper startup.
 - **request**
   Sent for each `backendRequest()` invoked by the widget.
 Shape:
   `{ type: "request", id, method, params }`